 Generali Global Assistance: Best for Emergency Support Services

 Generali Global Assistance update: The company has announced changes to their cancellation and refund policies.
-Customers with planned trips departing between now and June 30 who wish to change or cancel their trips can modify their insurance plan coverage dates by applying for a voucher that can be used for a policy covering a future booking.
-Generali has also extended its free look period for trips departing between now and June 30 from 10 days to 30 days.
+Customers with planned trips departing between now and September 30 who wish to change or cancel their trips can modify their insurance plan coverage dates by applying for a voucher that can be used for a policy covering a future booking.
 Typical cancellation/trip interruption coverage is not available for foreseeable events.
 There is no coverage for COVID-19 related losses occurring on or after March 11, 2020.

 With a wide range of benefits and simple three-plan approach, Generali Global Assistance makes shopping for travel insurance easy.
 This company offers a Standard, Preferred, and Premium plan, each with trip cancellation, trip interruption, baggage loss, and medical and dental coverage at different benefit limits.